 To wrap everything up lets draw the sea and some clouds.

-We will first create various rectangles (6px tall) to create the see.
+We'll first create various rectangles (6px tall) to create the sea.
 Merge them with the Pathfinder and then round the corners.
-With the Line Segment Tool, we create 2px short strokes inside the sea.
-Finally we create a background and draw the clouds with two white ellipses and we cut the bottom part with a straight line.
+With the Line Segment Tool, we'll create 2px short strokes inside the sea.
+Finally we'll create a background and draw the clouds with two white ellipses and cut the bottom part with a straight line.

 Now let’s move to Photoshop so we can animate the clouds!

-Before we jump we must prepare our illustration so we can animate without problems.
-To do this go to the Layer panel and select Layer 1 and on the displayed menu click on "Release to Layers (Sequence)".
-Then we go to file>Export>Export As... and we export the file a Photoshop file (.psd) with the next values.
+Before we start we must prepare our illustration so we can animate with no problems.
+To do this go to the Layer panel and select Layer 1 and on the display menu click on "Release to Layers (Sequence)".
+Then we go to File>Export>Export As... and we'll export the file as a Photoshop file (.psd) with the following values:

 2. Create an animated GIF in Photoshop

-We start by opening the PS file imported from Illustrator.
-We create a Video Time line in the Timeline panel.
+We'll start by opening the PS file imported from Illustrator.
+We'll create a Video Time line in the Timeline panel.

-We close the work space to 3 frames.
-And then we start animating the position of layers 4,6 & 7.
-We create frames with the original position and we move the clouds to the right in frame 3.
-We will do the same with layers 2,3 & 5 but to the left.
+We'll close the work space to 3 frames.
+And then we'll start animating the position of layers 4,6 & 7.
+We'll create the frames with the original position and move the clouds to the right in frame 3.
+We'll do the same with layers 2,3 & 5 but to the left.

-We are almost finish!
-Now we just have to export our animation a with a GIF format.
-Go to File>Export>Save for Web (Legacy) we enter the following values and save it.
+We're almost finished!
+Now we just have to export our animation in a GIF format.
+Go to File>Export>Save for Web (Legacy) and enter the following values and save it.

 Et voilá!
-We have finished with our animated illustration!
+We've finished our animated illustration!
 A total master piece!